 - The gloves allow you to grab your opponent’s gloves which is a rare quality.

 - They come in a wide variety of colors and sizes range from 10 oz to 16 oz.

 Here’s the bottom line that these Boxing Gloves are the best because experienced trainers trust Fairtex quality.
 Not only the look and feel of the gloves are great, but they will give you the advantage to strike harder, train longer and overall perform better.
 They definitely stand out from the rest.

 10. Top King Superstar Gloves – (Outstanding padding & Excellent ventilation)

 Top King has built its reputation based on its quality and unique style.
-Up for review, here are their Superstar boxing gloves, which have almost same features as of their regular ‘Super AIR gloves’, but with a new ‘star’ design printed on the surface of the glove, which makes it look very different than others.
+Up for review, here are their Superstar boxing gloves, which have almost the same features as their regular ‘Super AIR gloves’, but with a new ‘star’ design printed on the surface of the glove, which makes it look very different than others.

 - Gloves have the most beautiful cow leather cover.
 It is one of the sturdiest leather types out there.
 As a side note, it is also the most popular leather type for bag gloves.